GrustnyyVeselchak/RegixForm/README.md

 ### `cd ./my-app`

-In the project directory, you can run:
+In the project directory, you should run for download dependenses:

+### `yarn install`

+After, you should run:

 ### `yarn start`